jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-01.md

-**256.** When two or more expressions, consisting of several terms, are to be added together, the operation is frequently represented merely by signs, placing each expression between two parentheses
-\[German: "Klammern"\], and connecting it with the rest by means of the sign +.
+**256.** When two or more expressions, consisting of several terms, are to be added together, the operation is frequently represented merely by signs, placing each expression between two parentheses, and connecting it with the rest by means of the sign +.
 Thus, for example, if it be required, to add the expressions $$a+b+c$$ and $$d+e+f$$, we represent the sum by